Winter in Africa Guide: Essential Travel Facts from North to South

 - Sunglasses

-- insect repellent, though you may need this less, depending on where you are.
+- Insect repellent, though you may need this less, depending on where you are.

 ✔️ For a more comprehensive, everything-you-need packing list sent